 What’s the first thing a patient does when a physician tells them about their new diagnosis?
-Immediately, they’ll whip up their phone or open up a laptop to go online, researching their disease and the product they were just prescribed.
+Immediately, they’ll whip up their phone or open up a laptop to go online.
+They will probably research their disease and the product they were just prescribed.
 Among the sources found on Google, they’ll find blogs, forums, patient groups, and finally, medical videos.

 Engaging online has become more common for patients than going to their physician.
 In fact, many of them will Google their symptoms before booking an appointment.
 There’s only one issue – in a sea of information available online, it’s hard to determine what’s useful.